rjean007/PreferenceRules-ASP/README.md

 - A priority relation

-- The query potantial answers
+- The query potential answers

 - (Optionnal) The attack relation in the case it has been precomputed.